ovh/docs/pages/web/hosting/faq-web_hosting/guide.en-gb.md

 Read our guide on [Migrating your website and emails to OVH](https://docs.ovh.com/gb/en/hosting/migrating-website-to-ovh/).

-### How do I host multiple websites on my web hosting plan?
+### How do I host multiple websites on my Web Hosting plan?

 See our guide [Hosting multiple websites on your Web Hosting plan](https://docs.ovh.com/gb/en/hosting/multisites-configuring-multiple-websites/).